 The superior electrical and thermal conductivity of metallic copper gives W-Cu alloy excellent electrochemical performance and heat dissipation.
 It is suitable for use in high-voltage switches, electrical machining electrodes, and microelectronic packaging materials.

-It is worth noting that because the melting point of tungsten (3410°C) and copper (1080°C) is quite different.
+It is worth noting that the melting point of tungsten (3410°C) and copper (1080°C) is quite different.
 When the temperature is above 3000°C, the copper in the alloy will be liquefied and evaporated, absorbing a large amount of heat, thereby reducing the surface temperature of the material.
 Therefore, people call this alloy a metal sweating material, which is suitable for use in aerospace and aviation as missiles, rocket engine nozzles, gas rudders, air rudders, nose cones, etc.

 Common production methods for tungsten copper alloys include powder metallurgy, injection molding, copper oxide powder method, and tungsten frame infiltration method.